-- A. Prescriptions may not be written outside of a valid physicianlicensee--patient relationship.

-The elements of this valid relationship are: - 1. verify that the person requesting the medical treatment is in fact who they claim to be; - 2. conducting an appropriate history and physical examination of the patient that meets the applicable standard of care; - 3. establishing a diagnosis through the use of accepted medical practices, i.e., a patient history, mental status exam, physical exam and appropriate diagnostic and laboratory testing; - 4. discussing with the patient the diagnosis, risks and benefits of various treatment options to obtain informed consent; - 5. insuring the availability of appropriate follow-up care; and - 6. maintaining a complete medical record available to patient and other treating health care providers. - LB.
-Electronic prescription transmissions are allowed is permitted using standards established and approved by the United States Department of Health and Human Services-Agency for Healthcare Research and Quality (HHS-AHRQ)provided the transmission meets applicable state and federal standards for transmission.
+- A. Prescriptions may not be written outside of a valid physician licensee-patient relationship.
+While not all of the elements in subsection A are necessary each time a prescription is authorized (e.g., via appropriate telemedicine as defined in Rule 5.5 of Part 2635, calling in refills, taking call for a practice partner for short term care, etc.), all initial encounters, and at reasonable intervals thereafter, should conform to this rule and be done pursuant to a valid licensee-patient relationship.
+The elements of this valid relationship are: - 1. verify that the person requesting the medical treatment is in fact who they claim to be; - 2. conducting an appropriate history and physical examination of the patient that meets the applicable standard of care; - 3. establishing a diagnosis through the use of accepted medical practices, i.e., a patient history, mental status exam, physical exam and appropriate diagnostic and laboratory testing; - 4. discussing with the patient the diagnosis, risks and benefits of various treatment options to obtain informed consent; - 5. insuring the availability of appropriate follow-up care; and - 6. maintaining a complete medical record available to patient and other treating health care providers. - B. Electronic prescription transmissions are allowed is permitted using standards established and approved by the United States Department of Health and Human Services-Agency for Healthcare Research and Quality (HHS-AHRQ) provided the transmission meets applicable state and federal standards for transmission.
 E-prescribing is the electronic entry of a prescription by a practitioner licensee, the secure electronic transmission of the prescription to a pharmacy, the receipt of an electronic message by the pharmacy and E-prescription renewal requests sent electronically by the pharmacy to the practitioner.
-Electronic transmissions may be computer to computer to facsimile. - J.C.
-Every written prescription delivered to a patient, or delivered to any other person on behalf of a patient, must be manually signed on the date of issuance by the physicianlicensee.
+Electronic transmissions may be computer to computer or computer to facsimile. - C. Every written prescription delivered to a patient, or delivered to any other person on behalf of a patient, must be manually signed on the date of issuance by the physicianlicensee.
 This does not prohibit, however, the transmission of electronic prescriptions and telefaxed prescriptions (but not e-mail) for non-controlled drugs to the pharmacy of the patient's choice.
 Such telefaxed or electronic prescriptions shallmust be